Centre for Palliative Care Research and Education

 Providing information which supports delivery of palliative care services

-The Centre is currently developing and delivering for Brisbane North PHN palliative care education for after-hours GPs and ambulance paramedics and associated guidelines, as part of the Community Based Palliative Care Education Project.
+The Centre recently developed and delivered for Brisbane North PHN palliative care education for after-hours GPs and ambulance paramedics and associated guidelines, as part of the Community Based Palliative Care Education Project.